SidharthArya/SidharthArya/AWESOME-STARS.md

 - [leachim6/hello-world](https://github.com/leachim6/hello-world) - Hello world in every computer language.
 Thanks to everyone who contributes to this, make sure to see contributing.md for contribution instructions!
 - [kanaka/mal](https://github.com/kanaka/mal) - mal - Make a Lisp

-## Astro

-- [kamranahmedse/developer-roadmap](https://github.com/kamranahmedse/developer-roadmap) - Interactive roadmaps, guides and other educational content to help developers grow in their careers.

 ## Awk